 - Acupressure (there are specific pressure points in Thai Massage as well)

-- Chiropractic (several spinal twist techniques produce releases which are similar to Chiropractic releases, however with less sophistication)
+- Chiropractic (several spinal twist techniques produce releases that are similar to Chiropractic releases, however with less sophistication)

 - Reflexology (most sessions start with foot massage, and there is a Thai reflexology system as well)